Guide to green energy tariffs

 Green options may prove a little more expensive than other tariffs, due to the investment the energy firms put into sustainable projects and renewable technology.
 However, that’s not to say that your tariff will definitely cost more.

-As always, the quote will depend on your own circumstances and some customers may even find themselves paying less - whilst helping the planet at the same time.
+As always, the quote will depend on your own circumstances and some customers may even find themselves paying less - while helping the planet at the same time.

 Are green energy tariffs regulated?